-The western ringtail possum (Pseudocheirus occidentalis, Thomas 1888) is a folivorous (leaf eating herbivore) arboreal marsupial endemic to south-western Australia.
-Since colonial settlement they have undergone a substantial range contraction, up to 90 per cent of the predicted original range (Jones 2004).
-As early as 1907 they were "apparently disappearing from many places" (Shortridge 1909) and from surveys in 1985 and 1986 they were considered to have "declined alarmingly" (How et al. 1987).
+The western ringtail possum (Pseudocheirus occidentalis, Thomas 1888) is a folivorous (leaf eating herbivore) marsupial endemic to south-western Australia.
+Since colonial settlement it has undergone a substantial range contraction, up to 90 per cent of the predicted original range (Jones 2004).
+As early as 1907 it was "apparently disappearing from many places" (Shortridge 1909) and from surveys in 1985 and 1986 it was considered to have "declined alarmingly" (How et al. 1987).
 Declines in abundance and habitat continue across the range of this species (Jones et al. 1994a, Wayne et al. 2012).